 Antarctica Expeditions and Cruises

-Waterproof Cruises & Expeditions has been an expert in expedition cruises to Antarctica for over 10 years.
+Waterproof Cruises & Expeditions has been an expert in expedition cruises to Antarctica for almost 20 years.
 We challenge the obstacles of this remote destination and introduce explorers to a full concept of its unique environment, above and below the ocean.
 Antarctica remains the last vast wilderness on earth, a continent encircled by pack ice and huge tabular icebergs.
 The best way to encompass all this beauty?
-On board a comfortable small expedition ship or during an exclusive expedition on land.
+Take a cruise on board a comfortable small expedition ship or join an exclusive expedition on land.

 Cruising AntarcticaWe offer many different expedition cruises to Antarctica.
 Most voyages visit the Antarctic Peninsula during which some even cross the Antarctic Circle.
 More extensive expedition cruises also include the Falkland Islands and South Georgia, a wonderful addition to your Antarctic adventure!
 For the ultimate polar experience you can choose expedition activities like kayaking, camping, polar diving and snorkeling.
 We pioneered Polar Diving since the nineties and were the first to offer Polar snorkeling together with our partner Waterproof International Sweden.
 For us, this is still the most incredible way to explore Antarctica.
 Our experts are happy to help you find the perfect Antarctica cruise for you.